 Additionally, ride sharing app Uber is a widely used, convenient, and a pretty inexpensive way to get around.
 So, if you find yourself tired from climbing all those hills or want to get out to Bélem, you can easily hop in an Uber.

 You could rent a car and drive around, but navigating the city’s narrow, hilly streets and limited parking does not sound like a relaxing honeymoon activity.
-You really don’t need a car to get around Lisbon, so opt for the more convenient and laid-back options.
+You really don’t need a car to get around Lisbon, so opt for the more convenient and laid-back options for your honeymoon.

 Lisbon is a truly lovely town and makes a perfect destination for your honeymoon.
 It’s a romantic city balances activity and relaxation, and its atmosphere makes it feel like a real escape.